Top Ranking Factors in 2024

 - Improved Accuracy: By focusing on intent and context, search engines can provide more relevant results, even if a query isn’t phrased perfectly.

-- Conversational Queries: With the rise of voice search and digital assistants, people are using more natural, conversational queries.
+- Conversational Queries: With the rise of voice search and digital assistants, people use more natural, conversational queries.
 Semantic search is better equipped to handle these than traditional keyword-based models.

 - Better Content Recognition: For content creators, semantic search means that producing high-quality, context-rich content can lead to better recognition and ranking, even if the exact keywords aren’t constantly repeated.